evidenceontology/evidenceontology/trunk/README-editors.txt

 You can automatically close a tracker item from a commit like this:

 ---
-svn commit -m 'Fixes issue 20' eco-edit.obo
+svn commit -m "Fixes issue 20" eco-edit.obo
 ---

 (substitute "20" with your issue number here)